By Tyler R. Morrissey

 Each month we will highlight a few events happening in each of the communities William Pitt and Julia B. Fee Sotheby’s International Realty serves.

-As the calendar flips from December to January, there are plenty of events and activities to take part in to begin the New Year.
-Below are just a few to keep an eye out for as you welcome 2018.
+As the calendar flips from 2018 to 2019, there are plenty of activities to take part in.
+Below are just a few events to enjoy to help get the new year started off right this January.

 In 2018 we saw many awaken to some of the challenges that have been impacting our environment and ecosystem.
 Back in the early 1600s, there were 220,000 acres of oyster reefs that lined the Hudson River.
 By the early 1900s, these oyster populations were destroyed due to over harvesting and water pollution.
 The Billion Oyster Project aims to reverse the damage done and help bring oysters back to the area.
 Headed by Executive Director Peter Malinowski, the group will host a lecture and continental breakfast on Saturday, January 26 at the Henry Hudson Library in Montrose, N.Y.
 The discussion will take an in-depth look at the progress made by the project and what the future holds for New York’s oysters.
 For more info, click here.

 Have you ever visited an aquarium and thought to yourself, how does the staff feed and take care of so many majestic creatures?
 Now is your chance to get up close and personal with select marine life at the Maritime Aquarium in Norwalk, Conn.
 Prior to the opening of the aquarium on Saturday, January 12th, patrons can arrive early to watch on as the staff feeds their harbor seals.
 There will also be a “feeding time” demonstration with some of the aquarium’s largest sharks.
 Those in attendance will have the opportunity to take a turn feeding diamondback terrapins, horseshoe crabs and rays under staff supervision.
 For more info, click here.